minego/phnx/README_DC.txt

 Modified preferences-assistant.js, local.js and main-assistant.js to allow for user defined delay between loads of all panels on launch
 Modified preferences-assistant.js so that listSelector items are multiline instead of being truncated with ...
-Modified dashboard-assistant.js to check for mbwAll tweak pref
+Modified dashboard-assistant.js to check for mbwAll tweak pref Modified tweet.js to allow Tweet to be opened in Browser